miroapp/app-examples/examples/3rd-party-oauth-login/README.md

 # 3rd Party OAuth Login

-This app allows you to login to a 3rd party service using (you will need to provide OAuth URL) and tracks the logged in status via local storage.
+This app allows you to login to a 3rd party service using OAuth (you will need to provide an OAuth URL) and tracks the logged in status via local storage.

 # 👨🏻‍💻 App Demo 🔊(Sound On)🔊